The model of quark

 problem of determining their location in space relative to each other.
 For

 example, inside a proton quarks must have some combination uud.
-Should they be

-not from their essential model.
+but not from their essential model.

 24) In collisions of high-energy